Signature moments to characterize laws of stochastic processes: Abstract

 \section{Abstract}

-The normalized sequence of moments characterizes the law of any finite-dimensional random variable.
-We prove an analogous result for path-valued random variables, that is stochastic processes, by using the normalized sequence of signature moments.
-We use this to define a metric for laws of stochastic processes.
-This metric can be efficiently estimated from finite samples, even if the stochastic processes themselves evolve in high-dimensional state spaces.
+The sequence of moments of a vector-valued random variable can characterize its law.
+We study the analogous problem for path-valued random variables, that is stochastic processes, by using so-called robust signature moments.
+This allows us to derive a metric of maximum mean discrepancy type for laws of stochastic processes and study the topology it induces on the space of laws of stochastic processes.
+This metric can be kernelized using the signature kernel which allows to efficiently compute it.
 As an application, we provide a non-parametric two-sample hypothesis test for laws of stochastic processes.